alv1nn/bilingual_agents_me_bias/README.md

 ## pragmatic_agents_me_bias

-This code belongs to the CogSci 2020 proceedings paper **Reinforcement of semantic representations in pragmatic agents leads to the emergence of a mutual exclusivity bias** by Xenia Ohmer, Peter König, and Michael Franke (in press).
+This code belongs to the following paper:
+Ohmer, X., König, P., Franke, M. (2020).
+Reinforcement of semantic representations in pragmatic agents leads to the emergence of a mutual exclusivity bias. *42nd Annual Virtual Meeting of the Cognitive Science Society*, pp. 1779-1785.

 ### 1. Notation
 In code and file names 'labeling' refers to the single agent setting of the Lewis game and 'communication' refers to the two agent setting (see paper).